 The assistance group may choose one of the following two methods:

 (a) Fifty per cent standard deduction from the gross self-employment receipts; or

-(b) Actual deductions from the self-employment receipts as set forth in paragraph (C) of rule 5101:4-6-11 of the Administrative Code.
+(b) Actual deductions from the self-employment receipts as described in paragraph (C) of rule 5101:4-6-11 of the Administrative Code.